 Not everybody had ham, so let's take care of the leftover turkey.

-Leftover freshly cooked turkey is refrigerated for 4 days if sealed well.
-And may be frozen for 3 months.
+Leftover freshly cooked turkey is refrigerated for four days if sealed well and maybe frozen for three months.

 Two chicken recipes, both with turkey options.